Code of Conduct

 The academic standards specified here apply to submissions from students, towards assignments of any course conducted by Pupilfirst school.

-Teaching assistants must report all instances of plagiarism, or other malpractice to coaches, as specified in their guidelines.
-Coaches' decision on whether a certain event qualifies as either plagiarism or cheating will be final.
+Teaching assistants must report all instances of suspected plagiarism, or other malpractice to coaches, as specified in their guidelines.

 Action: Submitting work that is in a significant way, another person's work, with or without the disclosure of source of the work.